SHOP THE POST

 Step 8: Rinse and Dry the Print

-Platinum printing is an expensive, time-consuming and delicate process, but the results are well worth the effort.
+Platinum printing is an expensive, time-consuming, and delicate process, but the results are well worth the effort.
 The resulting prints are rich and detailed, with a unique tonal range that is unmatched by other printing methods.
 The prints are archival and will last for generations.